Linus Torvalds is a very clever man – he invented Linux, after all – but he seems to struggle with simple human decency.

 That’s right – yet more “NSA cracked my crypto” conspiracy, and this time, the rudest man in Linuxdom is in the thick of it!

-Interestingly, there are some useful lessons to be learned here - and they're more about how to deal will technical issues well than they are about surveillance or digital snooping.
+Interestingly, there are some useful lessons to be learned here – and they’re more about how to deal with technical issues well than they are about surveillance or digital snooping.

 So, at the risk of receiving a Royal Rant from Torvalds himself (me for writing this, and you for reading it), let me explain.

 Linux has a special file called /dev/random that doesn’t exist as a real file.

 If you open it in a program, and read from it, you get a stream of pseudorandom numbers, generated right inside in the kernel.

 The idea of doing the work in the kernel is to end up with randomess of a very high quality.

 That means minimal bias (the next bit is always zero with a probability of 50%), minimal predictability (even if you have a detailed history of recent outputs), and minimal repeatability (you can’t trick the system into giving the same sequence twice).